AroniasPrenovost/scalp-trader/README.md

 # Coinbase Trading Bot

-This project is a simple trading bot that interacts with the Coinbase API to automate cryptocurrency trading based on predefined strategies.
+This project is a cryptocurrency trading bot that interacts with the Coinbase API to automate trading based on predefined strategies.
 The bot is written in Python and uses the Coinbase REST API to fetch market data, place orders, and manage positions.

 ## Features